2024 GRANTS

 Xcalak Community Enrichment Project

 Formerly the Xcalak English Project, this effort is a collaboration between YDCCF and Premier Lodge Partner The XFlats.
 In 2023, the community established a dedicated Learning Center in the village.
-The goal this year is to fund programming at the new Center (a local teacher who will provide instruction 2x a month throughout the year) and support English instruction for a one week session focused on women and children in the Xcalak community.
-The long-term goal is for the Center to become a self-sustaining focal point for the youth community in the village.
+The goal this year is to fund programming at the new Esperanza de Vida center (a local teacher who will provide instruction 2x a month throughout the year) and support English instruction for a one week session focused on women and children in the Xcalak community.
+The long-term goal is for the Esperanza to become a self-sustaining focal point for the youth community in the village.
 This grant is supported directly by The XFlats through YDCCF’s Lodge Partner Program.
 The summer 2024 session will be Aug 10-17.
 You can watch a short video here about the program.

 Montana Trout Unlimited Youth Camps